derrickc1170/sep11-freedom-project/tool/learning-log.md

 #### Challenge

-I want player to be teleport back to spawn point but player went through the void, so I had to seperate the player with colission with void and enemy.
+-I want player to be teleport back to spawn point but player went through the void, so I had to seperate the player with colission with void and enemy.
-It should look like this.
+-It should look like this.
 <img src="../image/star.png"/>

 #### Next Goal
-I going try learn how to make a game 3D.
+-I going try learn how to make a game 3D.